Pool of Siloam and Lyrebird Dell Circuit Walk in Leura

 Gordon Falls Lookout

-Elysian Rock consists of two sandstone viewing platforms that are connected by the historic Buttenshaw Bridge.
-It is accessible via a short walking trail from Olympian Parade.
+Elysian Rock consists of two sandstone viewing platforms that are connected by the historic Buttenshaw Bridge, an attraction in its own right.

-Read more about Elysian Rock and Buttenshaw Bridge in our guide.
+Read more about Elysian Rock and Buttenshaw Bridge.

 Leave a comment